bayareala8s/Architecting-on-Azure/Databricks/README.md

 Each of these components plays a crucial role in the Unity Catalog architecture, enabling efficient management, discovery, and utilization of data assets within an organization's data ecosystem.

-Certainly!
 Below is a visual text diagram of the Unity Catalog architecture along with each component:

 ```
             User Interface